18 Things to do in Notting Hill London’s prettiest neighbourhood

 Acklam Village is next to the Portobello Green Market at the very end of Portobello Road.
 This is true foodie heaven and here you can find food from all around the world.

-Colourful houses in Notting Hill
+Pastel houses of Notting Hill

 Lancaster Road